As from June 2013, we will be moving to our own custom site.

 Posted in Athletics, Barcelona, Catalonia, Events, sport, travel | Tagged 2011, athletics, barcelona, Catalonia, kmatourism, Marathon, Placa Espanya, Running, Torre Agbar | 2 Comments »

-February 28, 2011 by Patriche
+February 28, 2011 by El Patriche

 This Thursday in the barrio Gracia of Barcelona, is the festival of Sant Medir.
 Groups of locals ride around on horses and lorries, accompanied bands of wondering minstrels, throwing literally tonnes of sweets to people in the streets.
 All jolly good fun, especially if you are a five year old, but it does beg the question, why?